broadinstitute/warp/pipelines/skylab/optimus/README.md

 # Set-up

 ## Optimus Installation and Requirements
 The Optimus pipeline code can be downloaded by cloning the GitHub repository [warp](https://github.com/broadinstitute/warp/).
-For the latest release of Optimus, please see the release tags prefixed with "optimus" [here](https://github.com/HumanCellAtlas/skylab/releases).
+For the latest release of Optimus, please see the release tags prefixed with "Optimus" [here](https://github.com/broadinstitute/warp/releases).

 Optimus can be deployed using [Cromwell](https://software.broadinstitute.org/wdl/), a GA4GH compliant, flexible workflow management system that supports multiple computing platforms.
 Optimus can also be run in [Terra](https://app.terra.bio), a cloud-based analysis platform.
 The Terra [Optimus Featured Workspace](https://app.terra.bio/#workspaces/help-gatk/HCA_Optimus_Pipeline) contains the Optimus workflow, workflow configurations, required reference data and other inputs, and example testing data.

 ## Inputs

 Optimus pipeline inputs are detailed in JSON format configuration files.
 There are four example configuration files available if you are interested in running the pipeline:
-*  [human_v2_example](human_v2_example.json): An example human 10x v2 single-cell dataset
+*  [human_v2_example](./example_inputs/human_v2_example.json): An example human 10x v2 single-cell dataset
-*  [human_v3_example](human_v3_example.json): An example human 10x v3 single-cell dataset
+*  [human_v3_example](./example_inputs/human_v3_example.json): An example human 10x v3 single-cell dataset
-*  [mouse_v2_example](mouse_v2_example.json): An example mouse 10x v2 single-cell dataset
+*  [mouse_v2_example](./example_inputs/mouse_v2_example.json): An example mouse 10x v2 single-cell dataset
-*  [mouse_v2_snRNA_example](mouse_v2_snRNA_example.json): An example mouse v2 single-nuclei dataset
+*  [mouse_v2_snRNA_example](./example_inputs/mouse_v2_snRNA_example.json): An example mouse v2 single-nuclei dataset

-Additionally, there are multiple sample datasets available in the [test_optimus_full_datasets](test_optimus_full_datasets/) folder.
+Additionally, there are multiple sample datasets available in the [test_optimus_full_datasets](./example_inputs/test_optimus_full_datasets) folder.
 Please note that unlike the example configuration files above, the configuration files in this folder may not reflect updated Optimus parameters.
 However, you can still access the FASTQ files for each dataset at the Google bucket locations listed in the dataset configuration files.

 ### Sample Data Input